 - A. Staff, instructors and employees of the WSCJTC shall NOT carry or possess weapons on the WSCJTC campus or while in the course of their official duties, with the following exceptions: - 1.
 WSCJTC staff, contractors and instructors: - a.
 Who are commissioned law enforcement officers; or - b.
-Whose assigned WSCJTC duties necessitate the possession and use of firearms or other weapons; or - Who are exempt from state concealed carry rules under the federal Law Enforcement Officer Safety Act (LEOSA); or - d.
-Who are active members of the United States Armed Forces or the Military Department of Washington State, engaged in duties that require them to be armed, may carry a weapon, concealed or otherwise, on campus or in the course of their assigned duties. - B. Sworn or certified law enforcement officers serving on staff may possess and use weapons in accordance with the law and the policies of their employing agencies. - C. Staff or non-Law Enforcement contract instructors who qualify under this section and who choose to carry weapons must provide the Division Manager for whom they
+Whose assigned WSCJTC duties necessitate the possession and use of firearms or other weapons; or - c.
+Who are exempt from state concealed carry rules under the federal Law Enforcement Officer Safety Act (LEOSA); or - d.
+Who are active members of the United States Armed Forces or the Military Department of Washington State, engaged in duties that require them to be armed, may carry a weapon, concealed or otherwise, on campus or in the course of their assigned duties. - B. Sworn or certified law enforcement officers serving on staff may possess and use weapons in accordance with the law and the policies of their employing agencies. - C. Staff or non-Law Enforcement contract instructors who qualify under this section and who choose to carry weapons must provide the Division Manager for whom they perform work and the Human Resources Director current documentation showing their compliance with this policy.
+Said documentation (Commission card, LEOSA Documentation) shall be retained in contractor files when applicable.

-- perform work and the Human Resources Director current documentation showing their compliance with this policy.
-Said documentation (Commission card, LEOSA Documentation) shall be retained in contractor files when applicable. - D. When assigned duties dictate the necessity for an employee or instructor to possess or use weapons the Position Description Form (PDF) for that assignment shall clearly reflect such. - E. LEOSA documents shall be updated on an annual basis. - F. Violations of this policy may result in disciplinary action in accordance with Chapter 2 Disciplinary and Corrective Action.
+- D. When assigned duties dictate the necessity for an employee or instructor to possess or use weapons the Position Description Form (PDF) for that assignment shall clearly reflect such. - E. LEOSA documents shall be updated on an annual basis. - F. Violations of this policy may result in disciplinary action in accordance with Chapter 2 - Disciplinary and Corrective Action.

-WASHINGTON WASHINGTON

-Chapter 2 Policy 48 Revised: 10/13/2021,

-Infant at Work Program 10/16/2024

-Authorizing Source: RCW 43.10.005, RCW 43.70.640, WFSE CBA, The Applies to: All Staff

-d Affordable Care Act of 2010, Section 7 of the Fair

-Labor Standards Act, Governor's Executive Order 13-06, The Pregnancy
+Chapter 2 Policy 48 Infant at Work Program Revised: 10/13/2021; 10/16/2024 Patient Protection and RCW 43.10.005, RCW 43.70.640, WFSE CBA, The d Affordable Care Act of 2010, Section 7 of the Fair Governor's Executive Order 13-06, The Pregnancy 1978.
+Applies to: All Staff

-Discrimination Act of 1978.